postgres-ai/postgres-checkup/HELP.md

 ### G001 Memory-related Settings

 Shows Postgres settings related to memory usage.

+> Insights:
-Memory management in PostgreSQL is important for improving the performance of the database server.
-We can suggest changing these parameters values to achieve better performance.
-This report answer  the questions:
+> - Memory management in PostgreSQL is important for good database performance.
+> - Questions worth answering:
-- Are the Resource Consumption parameters tuned?
+>     - Are the Resource Consumption parameters tuned?
-- Is the level of OOM risks low or high?
+>     - Is the level of OOM risks low or high?
-- Is memory usage correct?
+>     - Can any signs of sub-optimal behaviour be observed from memory usage?

 ### G002 Connections and Current Activity

-A detailed snapshot of all connections, grouped by users, databases and state type.
+A detailed snapshot report of all connections, grouped by users, databases and state type.

+> Insights:
-Helps to detect the count of not good conditions like:
+> - The report helps to detect the count of potentially bad conditions like:

-- idle in the transaction.
-Are there any "idle in transaction" connections with state changed more than 1 hour ago, or with transaction age more than 1 hour?
+>     - Many "idle in the transaction" sessions.
+Are there any "idle in transaction" connections with state changed more than 1 minute / 1 hour ago, or with transaction age more than 1 minute / hour?
-- long active connections.
-Are there any  "actives"  > 1 hour?
+>     - Long active connections.
+Are there any  "active" connections with state changed more than 1 minute / 1 hour ago?
-- reaching to `max_connections`
+>     - How close is `max_connections`?

 ### G003 Timeouts, Locks, Deadlocks

-Provides information about how "timeouts" and "locks" are tuned, shows deadlocks counter for every database since statistics reset.
+Provides information about how "timeout" and locking-related settings are tuned, shows deadlocks counter for every database since statistics reset.

-Answers the questions:
+> Insights:
+> - Questions worth answering:
-- Is statement_timeout not 0 and <= 30 seconds (best choice for an OLTP system)?
+>     - Is `statement_timeout` > 0 and <= 30 seconds (good choice for an OLTP system)?
-- Is idle_in_transaction_session_timeout < 20 minutes (autovacuum and locking issues)?
+>     - Is `idle_in_transaction_session_timeout` >0 and < 20 minutes (preventing autovacuum and locking issues)?
-- Is max_locks_per_transaction not default (for example, low value may interrupt pg_dump)?
+>     - Is `max_locks_per_transaction` not default (for example, low value may interrupt pg_dump)?

 # K. SQL Query Analysis

-This group of checks provides you with the analysis of all the most frequent queries within `pg_stat_statements.max.
+This is important group of reports providing deep SQL query analysis, based on pg_stat_statements and (optional) pg_stat_kcache.

 ### K001 Globally Aggregated Query Metrics

 Aggregated statistics about all queries performed during the observation period.

+> Insights:
-The most interesting metric is `s/sec` ("seconds per second") in the "Total time" column - it shows roughly how many CPU cores are utilized by queries. `30s/sec` means "30 CPUs were processed queries".
-May help with capacity planning.
+> - One of the most interesting metrics is `s/sec` ("seconds per second") in the "Total time" column.
+It signals roughly how many CPU cores should be present to execute queries. `3s/sec` would mean "3 CPUs are needed to process these queries" (w/o considering context switches).
+This might be very helpful for capacity planning.

 ### K002 Workload type ("First-word" Analysis)

 Helps to understand which type of workload is the most frequent (selects, inserts, updates, etc.) during the observation period.
-Only analyses the first word of a query.
+The grouping is based on the first word of eveyr query.

 ### K003 Top-50 Queries by total_time

-One of the most interesting reports.
-Shows TOP-50 query groups ordered by total execution time during the observation period.
+One of the most comprehensive and deep reports.
+Shows Top-100 query groups ordered by total execution time during the observation period (`total_time` in pg_stat_statements).
 Good start for query optimization.

+> Insights:
-It answers the question: Do we have any query groups which total_time is >50% of overall total_time?
-If we have this type of query - it is time to optimize.
+> - The first question to answer: Are there any query groups with `total_time` ratio >50% of overall `total_time`?
+If we have this type of query, it is definitely worth optimizing it.
-Full query text is available by the link above each query group.
+> - Full query text is available by the link below each query group.

 # H. Index Analysis